Enter a keyword and click on Search to see results

 - 2. To this aim, the receipts are limited to income generated by the project, as well as financial contributions specifically assigned by donors to the financing of eligible costs.
 The profit (or the loss) as defined above is then the difference between:

-- the provisionally accepted amount of the grant, the income generated by the action and the financial contributions specifically assigned by donors to the financing of eligible costs, and
+- the provisionally accepted amount of the grant and the income generated by the action and

 - the eligible costs incurred by the beneficiary.